genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/15_dynamic_layout.md

 You can follow this process to create a range of pre-defined layouts for the user in addition to being able to restore the default layout.
 Or you can, for example, use the `.getLayout()` and `.loadLayout()` APIs to allow the user to save their own layouts.
 :::

-Now create a file under `home` directory called **predefined-layouts.ts**, copy the generated string and paste it into a file in the project.
+Now create a file under the **home** directory called **predefined-layouts.ts**.
+Copy the generated string and paste it into a file in the project.

 ```typescript title='predefined-layouts.ts'
 export const HOME_DEFAULT_LAYOUT = ... /* Set this equal to the string from the web console */